-A lot of Curd-Nerd’s are absolutely passionate about their blues, and are busy perfecting their own version.
+A lot of Curd Nerd’s are absolutely passionate about their blue cheeses, and are busy perfecting their own versions.
 Some have great success, others are finding it a bit more challenging.
 Getting that blue mold to grow as it should is usually the biggest test.

 Isn’t it typical that when we don’t want the molds they happily grow, but when we do want them, they often seem to be elusive?

 The great thing is that like most cheese types, you can easily buy the cultures you need to make blue cheese.
-But in another cost saving tip, and so as to provide you with a new cheese making challenge, I want to share a resource with you that tells you how you can cultivate your own (free) source of blue molds.
+But in another cost saving tip, and so as to provide you with a new cheese making challenge, I want to share a resource with you that tells you how you can cultivate your own free source of blue molds (Penicillium Roqueforti).